Alma, Quebec: History

 The present town of Alma was formed in 1962 from the merging of four villages: Isle-Maligne, Naudville, Riverbend and St-Joseph d'Alma.
+In 2002, Alma merged with the Municipality of Delisle.
 The oldest of the villages, St-Joseph-d'Alma, was founded in 1867 by Damase Boulanger.
+Both modern day Alma and St-Joseph d'Alma are named after the Battle of the Alma.

 The area became an important industrial centre during the 1920s and 1930s with the construction of a hydro-electrical power station on the Grande-Décharge River, a paper mill (Price) and an aluminum smelting plant (Alcan), all of which are still in activity today.

-In 2002, Alma merged with the Municipality of Delisle.
-Both modern day Alma and St-Joseph d'Alma are named after the Battle of the Alma.

 Geography

 Alma is located on the southeast coast of Lac Saint-Jean where it flows into the Saguenay River, in the Saguenay–Lac-Saint-Jean region of Quebec, Canada, approximately 175 km north of Quebec City.
 Alma is the seat of Lac-Saint-Jean-Est Regional County Municipality.
 Alma is the second largest city in population in the Saguenay-Lac-Saint-Jean region after the city of Saguenay.

 Alma is the seat of the judicial district of Alma.